Entre el amor y el odio: DVD release

 The telenovela was released on DVD in region one on 7 March 2006 with optional English subtitles.
 The 124-episode series was abridged to a run time of 550 minutes.

 In popular culture

 Entre el Amor y el Odio was the subject of a parody on the Mexican television program XHDRbZ which was called Entre el amor y Elodio.
 Susana González, Eugenio Derbez and Sammy appeared in the sketch as Elodio.

-In television series Los simuladores, pictures of telenovela are shown.
+In television series Los simuladores, pictures of the telenovela are shown.